 Read more about how helping others may help improve your own wellbeing.

 Where did the story come from?

-The study was published in the peer-reviewed science journal: Clinical Cancer Research.
+The study was published in the peer-reviewed medical journal Evolution and Human Behavior.

 What kind of research was this?